kanchi12P/ToDoList/README.md

 ## How To run on your Local system?

-1. Install node.js server from https://nodejs.org/en/download/ if you don,t have it on your system.
+1. Install node.js server from <code>https://nodejs.org/en/download/</code> if you don,t have it on your system.

 2. Clone this git repository, if you haven't done already.
    `git clone https://github.com/kanchi12P/ToDoList`

-3. Install local npm dependencies.
+3. To install local npm dependencies run `npm install`.

-   `npm install`
-4. Make sure you have monogoDb account to store the database.
+4. Create database locally on mongoDB on your system or can host database on MongoDB Atlas. (database name - 'todo').

+5. Start the server using `node .\app.js`.

+6. Navigate to your browser <code> http://localhost:3000/ </code> to view the app.

 ## How can I try it?
 The deployed application is here-https://cryptic-ravine-98778.herokuapp.com/

-The ToDo app uses the following technologies :
+## Technologies Used

 * MongoDB
 * Express.js
 * Node.js